szmer/ActualScan/README.md

 provide your servers and get a search engine.
 Due to some recent serious changes in the stack, and apparently changes in RedHat's CentOS support guarantees, this is currently *not up to date*.
 *It is possible to go fully Ansible in the future, but then we would require using virtual machines for local development*.

+**Important note**: *only* for sites' search pages, the crawler ignores robots.txt (the unofficial standard for telling crawlers what to crawl).
+This is unlikely to get you into any trouble  if you play with ActualScan casually on a local machine: but consider yourself warned.
+In the future there will be config option to disable this.
+This is done because website owners are likely not to predict our use case when blocking robots specifically from their search pages.
+(Search pages are useless for most existing crawlers and search engines.)
+If sites (also) block their *content* pages from robots, we won't save or index them anyway.

 ## List of services (architecture overview)